Arkansas Children's Hospital

 Examples of Uses and Disclosures

-We will use your PHI for treatment.
+TREATMENT.
 Information obtained by a nurse, doctor, or other healthcare worker will be put into the medical record and used to plan and manage your treatment.
-We may communicate with and provide reports or other information to your doctor or other authorized persons who are involved in your care, including healthcare providers outside of ACH.
-We may disclose your PHI to other health care providers, public health reporting entities or health care plans for treatment, payment or operational purposes using the State Health Alliance for Records Exchange (SHARE) unless you have opted out of participation in SHARE.
-For more information on SHARE, you may visit the Arkansas Office of Health Information Technology website at http://ohit.arkansas.gov/Pages/default.aspx.
-PHI may also be shared between ACH and UAMS as necessary to carry out treatment.
+We may communicate with and provide reports or other information to your doctor or other authorized persons who are involved in your care, including healthcare providers outside of ACH and/or ACNW.
+We may disclose your PHI to other health care providers, public health reporting entities or health care plans for treatment, payment or operational purposes using Arkansas Children’s Care Network, Epic’s Care Everywhere, and/or the State Health Alliance for Records Exchange (SHARE) unless you have opted out of participation.
+PHI may also be shared between ACH, ACNW, ACMG and UAMS as necessary to carry out treatment.

-We will use your PHI for payment.
+PAYMENT.
 A bill will be sent to you and/or your insurance company with information about your diagnosis, procedures and supplies used.
 We may also disclose limited information about your bill to others to obtain payment.
-PHI may be shared between ACH and UAMS as necessary to carry out payment.
+PHI may be shared between ACH, ACNW, ACMG and UAMS as necessary to carry out payment.

-We will use your PHI for regular health care operations.
-ACH may use your PHI to check on the care you received, how you responded to it, and for other business purposes related to operating the hospital or clinic.
+HEALTH CARE OPERATIONS.
+We may use your PHI to check on the care you received, how you responded to it, and for other business purposes related to operating the hospital, medical group or clinic.
 Also, we may share your PHI, as necessary, to carry out the routine business functions.
-PHI may be shared between ACH and UAMS as necessary to carry out health care operations.
+PHI may be shared between ACH, ACNW, ACMG and UAMS as necessary to carry out health care operations.

 Business Associates.
 We may share some of your PHI with outside people or companies who provide services for us, such as typing physician reports.